dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/08ed8a6e351198e0c4ca8d71fa2e2bc4171e9439" width="10%" />

 Write a program named `heron.py` that prompts for three float inputs.
 Save the three inputs to variables named `a`, `b`, and `c`, then calculate and print the area determined by Heron's formula.
+Simple math formulas are one case where single-letter variable names are appropriate.

 The `math` package has a `sqrt` function.
 Import it at the top of your program (right after the initial docstring comment) using
 ```